 "Teachers and parents need to be conscious of the fact that their own mathematics anxiety might influence student mathematics anxiety...Hence for parents and teachers, tackling their own anxieties and belief systems in mathematics might be the first step to helping their children or students."
 Of course some parents and teachers have difficulties with their own mathematics.
-It is highly probable that they will be acutely conscious of this.
-It is also extremely likely that many of them, especially the teachers. would already have gone to considerable lengths to try to remedy this.
-The effect of this recommendation is likely to be that the teachers would become even more demoralised.
-No advice is provided on how they should "tackle their own anxieties."
-One of the recommendations asserts that:
+It is highly One of the recommendations asserts that:

 "Teachers need to be conscious that individual's anxiety likely affects their maths performance."
-If the authors of this study believe that teachers need to be directed to an understanding that a The effects of Government policy Minimal consideration is made on the effect Summer 2019 Vol. 24 No. 2 that Government policy has on the generation of maths anxiety.
+If the authors of this study believe that teachers need to be directed to an understanding that a strong correlation exists between anxiety and maths performance then one can only conclude that the authors grossly underestimate the empathy that Government policy has on the generation of maths anxiety.
 A brief reference to this is made in the context of the psychological condition of the students: "In the UK little attempt is made by government policy to investigate affective problems (such as mood and anxiety) on a large scale amongst UK students."
 There is also a brief allusion to National Tests (incorrectly referred to as SATs).